gjbex/atools/docs/alog.md

-# Loggin for fun and profit
+# Logging for fun and profit
 Often, it is useful to log information about the execution of individual tasks.
 This information can be used